 Justin Rollins is a former South London graffiti gang leader turned critically acclaimed writer.

-A competent speaker, Justin is a guest university lecturer and has appeared on numerous media platforms including Sky News, BBC News and radio, LBC radio, Five News and This Morning (ITV), providing first hand expert knowledge, advise and opinion on the Criminal Justice System and associated social factors.
+A competent speaker, Justin lectures at universities and prisons, and has appeared on numerous media platforms including Sky News, BBC News and radio, LBC radio, Five News and This Morning (ITV), providing first hand expert knowledge, advise and opinion on the Criminal Justice System and associated social factors.

 WHAT MAKES THIS FILM UNIQUE